TimGJ/AddressBasePremium/README.md

 The software has been tested and runs OK on Windows and Linux with Postgresql and MySQL back-ends.

+It assumes that a suitable database has been created and that the appopriate credential are presented for a user with the privileges to create, modify and drop tables.

 ##Running the software

 The software is designed to be run from the command line - e.g. under Linux.